Welcome to FamilyBook - the place to share family history with relatives and friends

-Family historians and those investigating specific events and locations frequently struggle to find a means to collate their knowledge and make it available to friends and relatives.
-Their web based and private, real-world, discoveries and artefacts require a platform that they can control to showcase the stories they have uncovered.
+Family historians and those investigating histories of properties frequently struggle to find a means to collate their knowledge and make it available to friends and relatives.
+Their web based sources and private, real-world, discoveries and artefacts require a platform that they can control to showcase the stories they have uncovered.

 FamilyBook readers can be Visitors, Members, Editors or Administrators.
 Each role has its capabilities and responsibilities.
 It is ideal for collaborative working as there is no limit to the numbers of each role.